Regions

 Project Partners & Acknowledgements

 Flames Danced In Their Hair But Did Not Burn Them is produced by Performing Lines VIC.
+Presented by Melbourne Fringe and Buxton Contemporary.
 It is supported by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body, and the Victorian Government through Creative Victoria.
-It is also supported by the Hobsons Bay City Council, GOWEST, and The Substation.
+It is also supported by the Hobsons Bay City Council, GOWEST.
+This work was originally commissioned by The Substation.

 In everything we do, we acknowledge that we live on Aboriginal land and constantly learn from the wisdom of First Peoples.